thdaemon/mydm/doc/own-libx11dev.md

 ## Do not want to install libx11-dev?

+> It only applies to linux, does not apply to freebsd

 > Warning: it is not suggested!
 It is better if you install libx11-dev.
 And you can uninstall it after compiling.

 When you compile mydm, libx11-dev may be needed because mydm use some headers of Xlib's.